DISTRO-ITN/WienTrainingWeek/README.md

 1) Download Anaconda (https://www.anaconda.com/download/)

-2) Install it , then use only one of this two methods.
+2) Install it

-Window Section

-    0) open a terminal as administrator or use sudo
+3) open a terminal as administrator or use sudo

-    1) conda create -n keras-env
+4) conda create -n keras-env

-    2 win)       activate keras-env
+5 win)       activate keras-env

-    2 lin/mac)   source activate keras-env
+5 lin/mac)   source activate keras-env

-    3) pip install tensorflow keras pillow pandas matplotlib jupyter
+6) pip install tensorflow keras pillow pandas matplotlib jupyter

-    4) work on a normal console launching scripts (no administrator grant are requested) after activating environment
+7) work on a normal console launching scripts (no administrator grants are requested) after activating environment

-    5) for notebooks, launch jupyter notebook and navigate to the diretory notebooks.
+8) for notebooks, launch "jupyter notebook" and navigate to the diretory notebooks.